 Touch, a sensitivity of touch, too fragile to think: waves of seduction emanate from the center tug, every sound gives its word to the impossible, you craft pleasure stationary, freedom happens to you (the sensual bloom of a powerlessness transforms awkwardness into light waves, an illusoriness that gives grace back to all of your uncanny fidget).

 You wait, you look again: more shapes and shadows, curves and curls.
 The unseen eye-contact of spirits raises feeling to beauty: you perceive, reckless with caution, the threshold of an unknown future, in which nothing needs to happen and you do not need to breathe.
 (This slow-drip red infinity is your dream, the name of a light angle yet to star.
-I blackhole into my own language and starve; such is its receptivity to ours.)
+I blackhole into my own and starve; such is its receptivity to ours.)

-Took another step, wound around everything: euphoria on the backburner, the end is our destiny.
-Sensitivity to touch also deadly: doesn’t it see it draining, helplessly, doesn’t it know deception is its most convincing intimacy, its no-hope its favorite fall?
+Took another step, wound around everything: euphoria on the backburner, the end our destiny.
+Sensitivity to touch also deadly: doesn’t it see it draining, helplessly, doesn’t it know deception is its most convincing intimacy, no-hope its favorite fall?
 The evil of chance, a step out of bounds―isn’t that where you found your great infinity?
 Isn’t that where you, coffin-cozy, breathe fur?
 Isn’t that what the gods called poetry?

-(The temperature rises, heats up into phantom friendliness: a request for what no one could say or give.)
+(The temperature rises, heats into phantom friendliness: a request for what no one could say or give.)

 (You say it, you give it, and that’s the end: heartbeats, sinking under, to trust touch and to leave in the feel of it.)